jlin-orange/1x1-networking-questions/README.md

 - How does your day-to-day look?
 - What is your workflow like (where does your work come in, who views your work, etc.)?
 - What are the pain points of your role?
+- What aspects of your job do you enjoy?
+(Alternatively, what are the pleasure points of your job?)
 - Who or what teams do you work closely with?

 ## Industry Deep Dive